Subscription Modal Banner

 GREAT Prime Rewards 3

-For those who are planning to receive additional income for retirement, the Great Eastern GREAT Prime Rewards 3 is an attractive option.
-In additional to the annual payout after year 5 of the policy term, this endowment plan also pays a lump-sum benefit upon completion of the policy term, death, terminal illness, or total and permanent disability.
+In additional to the annual payout, which starts at the end of Policy Year 1, 4 or 6 depending on which plan you select, this endowment plan also pays a lump-sum benefit upon completion of the policy term, death, terminal illness, or total and permanent disability.
 You can choose either cash or your CPF Supplementary Retirement Scheme (SRS) funds to purchase the policy.

 Premium term: Single premium

-Policy term: 20 years
+Policy term: 15 or 20 years

 These payouts will be provided annually, and may be used for a variety of your needs, such as to supplement your income or your retirement funds.